CorantGmbH/airq-custom_integration/README.md

 The integration is set up entirely in HA UI, as opposed to `configuration.yaml`.

-Start by navigating to `Settings` -> `Devices & Services`, click `Add integration` and search for `air-Q`.

-You will prompted for the IP address of the device or the first 5 characters of the serial number, as well as the device password.
+After adding the integration, you will prompted for the IP address of the device or the first 5 characters of the serial number, as well as the device password.

 For this integration to communicate with the device, both must be connected to the same WiFi network.